Convert other file formats to PDF in Python

 from os import path

-path_infile = path.join(self.dataDir, infile)
+path_infile = path.join(self.data_dir, infile)

-path_outfile = path.join(self.dataDir, "python", outfile)
+path_outfile = path.join(self.data_dir, "python", outfile)

-load_options = apdf.EpubLoadOptions()
+load_options = ap.EpubLoadOptions()

-document = apdf.Document(path_infile, load_options)
+document = ap.Document(path_infile, load_options)

 document.save(path_outfile)